The World's Biggest Casino.

 At the time that was my ultimate goal, $500k in my DIY brokerage account.

+I could never divulge to Bonnie how much I had accumulated in Nortel stock.
 Bonnie was absolutely terrible with money spending every cent she earned and then some.
-There was not a shadow of doubt in my mind that if the three of us were to have any future financial security whatsoever, it would be up to me to make it happen.
+There was not a shadow of doubt in my mind that if the three of us were to have any future financial security whatsoever, it would be up to me to make it happen albeit behind her back.
 It was on Saturday July 29th, 2000 when Bonnie, Stephanie and myself were staying at the Hidden Valley Resort up in Huntsville.
 We were there to celebrate her grandmother's 80th birthday.
-It was a big to do and her family from all over would be attending.
+It was a big event and her family from all over would be attending.

 We have all heard the saying about not counting your chickens before they hatch.